Akshat61348/Animal_emoji_finder/README.md

 # Animal_emoji_Finder

-A React app which shows you a list of food and drinks emoji and their meaning.
+A React app which shows you a list of animals emoji and their meaning.
 Made using React, CSS3, JS, HTML5